Administrator Preparation in California

 - Support and Guidance for the Development and Submission of Clear Induction Programs proposals The CTC, in collaboration with the California Comprehensive Center @ WestEd and the California Department of Education, has created a website offering programs resources to help institutions develop clear induction programs.
 Organized by the six CPSEL categories, this website offers resources, implementation tips, training ideas, and development guidance.

-Collaboration Opportunities for Fall 2019 to Spring 2020
+Collaboration Opportunities for 2020

 - CalAPA Support Structures